Mascarpone-Strawberry Shortcake

 - Cut the Biskuit (sponge cake) into 3 layers.
 Look how fluffy they are:

-- Cut 500 g strawberries in small pieces.
+- Cut 500g of strawberries into small pieces.

 - Add a thin layer of cream.